Types of Housing Structures

 Non-strata titled row home

 - Rowhouses are side-by-side units that share a wall and have their own front and backyards.
 These homes share an easement on the shared walls but do are not part of a strata corporation.
-In Langley and Cloverdale these homes are often 3 storey homes with finished or unfinished basements.
+In Langley and Cloverdale these homes are often 3 story homes with finished or unfinished basements.

 - A duplex is two separate dwellings which are attached either side-by-side (a semi-detached home) or one unit above the other.
-It is important to note that this type of structure may be a strata titled property and therefore subject to the Strata Property Act.
+It is important to note that this type of structure may be strata titled property and therefore subject to the Strata Property Act.

-- In British Columbia, the term “townhouse” is usually used to describe one of a group of dwellings (most often two-storey) joined together by common walls, each with its own entrance from the outside.
+- In British Columbia, the term “townhouse” is usually used to describe one of a group of dwellings (most often two-story) joined together by common walls, each with its own entrance from the outside.